Int2Int: a framework for mathematics with transformers: Using Int2Int: command-line parameters

 \subsection{Technical parameters}

 By default, Int2Int assumes a NVIDIA GPU is present to train the transformer, and that its \texttt{device\_id} is $0$.
-On a model with no GPU, you can set \texttt{--cpu true}, the model will train, but much slower.
-Evaluation will not be slowed a lot when performed on CPU.
-Running on a CPU can also be useful when debugging your code, as GPU parallelization complicates everything.
-On a local GPU, the model assumes \texttt{device\_id=0}, but you can change this by setting \texttt{--local\_gpu} to a different integer.
+You can train transformers on a machine without a GPU, by setting \texttt{--cpu true}, but the process will be much slower.
+Evaluation, on the other hand, can be performed on a CPU.
+Running from a CPU can also be practical when debugging, since GPU parallelization introduces a lot of complications.
+For a local GPU, the model assumes \texttt{device\_id=0}.
+You can change this by setting \texttt{--local\_gpu} to a different number.
 Int2Int can also be run on a cluster using \texttt{Slurm} (set \texttt{--local\_rank 0} to run on a single GPU).
 See \texttt{src/slurm.py} for more information on the use of Slurm.\\

 Multi-GPU is supported under Slurm.
 At present, it allows splitting data batches on several GPU, which share the same copy of the model.
-In other words, a job erun with batches of $200$ on four GPU will use an effective batch size of $800$.
-This can be useful when you train large models on long input or output sequence (e.g. $800$ tokens or more), or when ou run opn machines with small GPU memory (16GB or less).
-To avoid out-of-memory errors (from which Int2Int cannot recover), you have to reduce the batch size, and can compensate by running on several GPU.
+In other words, a job run with batches of $200$ on four GPU will use an effective batch size of $800$.
+This can be useful when you train large models on long input or output sequence (e.g. $800$ tokens or more), or when you work on machines with small GPU memory (8GB or less), and have to reduce the batch size to avoid fatal out-of-memory errors.
 In this setting, evaluation is performed on one GPU only.
 Model sharding, which allows a very large model to be split over several GPU, is not supported at the moment.\\

-When training from a GPU, speed and memory usage can be accelerated by setting \texttt{--fp16 true} and \texttt{--amp 1}.
+When training from a GPU, speed and memory usage can be improved by setting \texttt{--fp16 true} and \texttt{--amp 1}.
 This will cause all model parameters and gradients to be encoded as $16$-bit floats, resulting in a smaller memory footprint and faster execution speed. \\